 - Present the project charter for approval of sponsors and stakeholders

-There are a lot of benefits of project charter in each phase of the project management.
+There are a lot of benefits of a project charter in each phase of project management.
 It helps to determine the project value, saves time down the road, and gives budget clarity.

 It also gives guidelines to the project team about the project activities, inspires the confidence of core project teams, and boosts their morale to play an important role in the success of the project.

 Project Charter Template Excel